EOFY offer

 The benefits add up over time.
 Better data leads to better decisions, which leads to a more profitable, efficient business.

-Streamlined billing means faster invoicing with fewer errors.
+Accurate time tracking creates faster invoicing with fewer errors.
 Good time tracking software connects directly to your accounting platform, so you can stop copying data between spreadsheets and systems.

 Cloud-based tools talk to each other.
 Invoicing becomes as simple as clicking a few buttons to generate a bill and send it to your customer.
+You can also use the best invoicing software to automate much of this process.

 On the other hand, if you're finishing jobs well under budget, you've found profitable work worth pursuing.
 Combine time tracking with project management software to pull up dashboards and check that jobs are actually making you money.
+For a deeper look at job costing for professional services, detailed time data is essential.

 Accurate estimates protect your profitability and your enthusiasm for the work.
 Getting a quote wrong can drain both.